eventdata/ViEWS_Competition/readme.md

 ```
 python src/main.py
 ```
-This file automatically read the config file __task1.yaml__ from folder "src/configs/" To run task 2 or task 3, please change line 36 in the main.py according.
+This file automatically read the config file __task1.yaml__ from folder "src/configs/".

+To run task 2 or task 3, please change line 36 in the main.py accordingly.